Jmuccigr/AppleScripts/ImageMagick/README.md

 # ImageMagick scripts

 This is a set of AppleScripts that simply take a file (or files) via drag-and-drop and process it with ImageMagick.
-As long as the `magic` command is on your system, they should work.
+As long as the `magick` command is on your system, they should work.

 There are six sets of them: